gjw13/Database-Management-System/README.md

   - Examples
     - > DROP TABLE CUSTOMERS;
     - > DROP TABLE EQUIPMENT;
   - The drop table command will remove the specified relation from the database object.
-Similarly, it will remove the file from the storage directory named "Storage" which is detailed below.
+Similarly, it will remove the file from the storage directory named "Storage", whose functionality is detailed below.
   3. Create index
-  * Single attribute index
+  - Single attribute index
+  - Examples
   4. Drop index

 ## Data Manipulation Language